What is the Most Important Variable in A Country’s Success Versus the Corona Virus?

 As someone who knows doctors working in the hospitals in Mexico City I can tell you that they are told they can only put cause of death as COVID on a limited number of death certificates each day in order to keep the numbers down.

-Therefore, due to both a lack of testing, coronavirus statistical fraud, and non-measurement of large numbers of Mexicans that die at home, Mexico is not a good comparison country to the US.
+Therefore, due to a lack of testing, coronavirus statistical fraud, and the non-measurement of many Mexicans that die at home, Mexico is not a good comparison country to the US.

 All indicators are that Mexico if its statistics were maintained correctly, would have one of the highest incidences of coronavirus deaths in the world.

 However, as will be covered further in the article, this is unlikely to be because Mexico has been so lax in response to coronavirus (not mandating masks, not locking down the economy, etc..) but because of Mexico’s high rate of obesity and lower than average health of its citizens versus other countries.